 You can still replace your VRAM in a technical sense, but you’ll need to get an entirely new GPU that comes with a greater amount of VRAM for that to work.

-There may be the possibility of doing a swap of the chips on the VRAM, but this requires a special touch and a BGA rework station in order to get right.
+Swapping the chips on the VRAM may be possible, but this requires a special touch and a BGA rework station to get right.
 Because most people won’t have access to this, you won’t find many recommendations for replacing the VRAM this way.

 Once the VRAM’s chips are soldered to the circuit board, the whole thing is placed inside an oven to melt the pieces together, thus bonding them strategically.